Disability Service Feedback & Complaints Procedures

 All complaints will be dealt with in a strictly confidential manner.

 Disability Act 2005 Complaints Procedure

-For disability specific complaints about access to services, facilities, information or buildings, please follow the Disability Act 2005 complaints procedure below.
+For disability specific complaints about access to supports, facilities, information or buildings, please follow the Disability Act 2005 complaints procedure below.

 A person may make a complaint to Trinity College Dublin if he/she considers that the organisation has failed to comply with the provisions of Sections 25, 26, 27 and 28 of the Disability Act, 2005.
 These Sections of the Act relate to access by persons with disabilities to: